kudkudak/Growing-Neural-Gas/README.md

 * error_statistics(gng) - vector of errors every second

-* plot(gng, mode) - plots gng using one of the presets (gng.plot.rgl3d,
+* plot(gng, mode, start_s) - plots gng using one of the presets (gng.plot.rgl3d,
-  gng.plot.2d, gng.plot.2derrors)
+  gng.plot.2d, gng.plot.2derrors).
+If plotting erros you can specify second from it will plot the errors.

 * convert_igraph(gng) - converts GNG to igraph